open-formulieren/open-forms/docs/installation/upgrade-400.rst

 The old, component-specific configuration is no longer used.
 Importing of form exports created on versions older than 4.0 will do a best-effort attempt to convert this.

+The upgrade will automatically copy over the overrides of each file component into each registration backend.

+.. warning:: The copy is just that - we cannot fix already-broken configurations.
+   Typical broken configurations can be file components in reusable form definitions where the "embedded" document type reference is not valid in the context of different case types specified in different form registration backends.
+This can happen already with two different forms and case types that use the same reusable step.

 Objects API registration
 ------------------------